 Blu-ray Review: Overlord

-Less than 24 hours before D-Day, a squad of US paratroopers is deployed with orders to take out a Nazi radio tower, thus allowing air support for the landing.
-Their plane is hit by anti-air fire, however, scattering the few remaining survivors and leaving only a skeleton crew to carry out the mission: Boyce (Jovan Adepo; The Leftovers), Ford (Wyatt Russell; Everybody Wants Some!), Tibbet (John Magaro; Carol) and Chase (Iain De Caestecker; Agents of SHIELD).
+Less than 24 hours before D-Day, a squad of U.S. paratroopers is deployed with orders to take out a Nazi radio tower, thus allowing air support for the landing.
+However, their plane is hit by anti-air fire, scattering the few remaining survivors and leaving only a skeleton crew to carry out the mission: Boyce (Jovan Adepo; The Leftovers), Ford (Wyatt Russell; Everybody Wants Some!), Tibbet (John Magaro; Carol) and Chase (Iain De Caestecker; Agents of SHIELD).

 Upon arriving in the French village, the crew encounter Chloe (Mathilde Ollivier), a local that grudgingly offers to aid them in their mission.
 While it quickly becomes clear that something is wrong in the town, the soldiers have no idea until Boyce gets separated looking for survivors and ends up below the church that houses the radio tower.
 There he discovers signs of monstrous experiments being conducted on the hapless villagers taken by the Nazis.

 After the team captures a Nazi officer (Pilou Asbaek; Game of Thrones) and interrogates him for information, he breaks free and kills one of the American soldiers.
 Boyce, having grabbed a syringe from the lab, decides to inject his squadmate, shockingly bringing him back to life.
 With the stakes now raised, the makeshift group must overcome long odds and not only take out the tower, but the underground facility as well.